Annafi-Mirza/Java/Matrices/READ_ME.txt

 determinant of each elementary matrice needed to find the inverse of the matrix when it is greater than 3x3.
 (W.I.P.)

+- Lastly, the ElementaryMatrix file contains the elementary matrices that track each change made to a matrix during Gauss-Jordan elimination.
+This file is needed for the GaussJordan file to run and also is important for when calculating the determinant of matrices greater than 3x3.

 ** FOR ALL MY JAVA PROJECTS **

 I use the Eclipse IDE to create all these, meaning that each